Skip to content

 --header 'Content-Type: application/x-www-form-urlencoded' \

---data-urlencode 'client_id=example' \
+--data-urlencode 'client_id=your_client_id' \

---data-urlencode 'client_secret=123456789xxxx' \
+--data-urlencode 'client_secret=your_client_secret' \

 --data-urlencode 'grant_type=refresh_token' \

---data-urlencode 'refresh_token=WIFPE6ylf8eGdggfT2r9zdXL8duZFrUNo0tbbHxolI4..........'
+--data-urlencode 'refresh_token=WIFPE6ylf8eGdggfT2r9zdXL8duZFrUNo0tbbHxolI4...'

-Example requests with bearer token
+Example requests with Bearer token

-curl https://sandbox-api.inpost-group.com/points \
+curl -X GET 'https://stage-api.inpost-group.com/location/v1/points' \